privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

         * Seller's code in publisher SDK asks Android for encrypted [ProtectedAudienceInput][9] to be included in request.

-* Seller's ad service makes two sequential requests.
+* Seller's ad service makes two requests.
     * __[Existing flow]__ May send Real Time Bidding (RTB) requests to partner buyers for contextual bids and then conduct a contextual auction to select a contextual ad winner.